 a.
 Each teaching faculty member will schedule and maintain office hours in appropriate locations (e.g., office, lab, studio).

 b.
-At the beginning of each term, curriculum and literacy instructors shall post the minimum thirty-hour professional commitment (including the class schedule, locations, and office hours) at their work site(s), e-Directory, and with the division director.
+At the beginning of each term, curriculum instructors shall post the minimum thirty-hour professional commitment (including the class schedule, locations, and office hours) at their work site(s), e-Directory, and with the division director.

 B. Division Directors in the Learning Unit

 Division directors in the Learning Unit maintain a standard minimum full-time load of 40 hours per week.
 As a part of this workload, division directors will teach a minimum of 6 load units per fiscal year.
 These load units may be taught during any term, at the individual division director's discretion.